dappradar/defi-providers/README.md

 ## Adding New Provider

-You can see all the chains and providers that have already been added in [providers](https://github.com/dappradar/dappradar-defi-providers/tree/master/src/factory/providers).
+You can see all the chains and providers that have already been added in [providers](https://github.com/dappradar/dappradar-defi-providers/tree/master/src/factory/providers) and find the necessary generic functions with their definitions in the [util](https://github.com/dappradar/dappradar-defi-providers/blob/master/src/util/blockchainUtil.ts) or [calculators](https://github.com/dappradar/dappradar-defi-providers/tree/master/src/util/calculators) file.

 When adding a new provider, open a folder in that file and follow the convention in the integration examples below.

-You can find the necessary generic functions with their definitions in the [util](https://github.com/dappradar/dappradar-defi-providers/blob/master/src/util/blockchainUtil.ts) or [calculators](https://github.com/dappradar/dappradar-defi-providers/tree/master/src/util/calculators) file.
+You can test whether the integrated provider is working as written in the [test](#Testing) section.

+Don't forget to add the [integration](https://github.com/dappradar/dappradar-defi-providers/blob/master/src/factory/factory.spec.ts) test after making sure it works.

 Pull request convention